 To learn how to proactively identify the clinical characteristics of advanced PV, click here.

-...ruxolitinib as a treatment option for patients with PV who have had an inadequate response to or are intolerant of cytoreductive therapy8
+Ruxolitinib (Jakafi) is a preferred treatment option for patients with high-risk PV who have had an inadequate response or loss of response to cytoreductve therapy8

 Jakafi is indicated for treatment of PV in adults who have had an inadequate response to or are intolerant of HU.

 - Jakafi Prescribing Information.
 Wilmington, DE: Incyte Corporation.

 - Barosi G, Birgegard G, Finazzi G, et al. A unified definition of clinical resistance and intolerance to hydroxycarbamide in polycythaemia vera and primary myelofibrosis: results of a European LeukemiaNet (ELN) consensus process.
 Br J Haematol.
 2010;148(6):961-963.